We use our proprietary methodology to produce these rankings. Learn more →

 This sequence is modeled after real-world commercial game design company project workflow.
 Familiarizing students in this process prepares them to enter into a familiar experience when employed at game design companies.

-This degree allows students to work with other departments for learning different specialities, such as, game programming, animation, graphic design, and even video game music.
+This degree allows students to work with other departments for learning different specialities, such as programming, animation, graphic design, and even video game music.

 These departments include: